-Ozone (O3) is an Oxygen allotrope with a chemical formula of O3, which is much less stable than the diatomic allotrope O2 (dioxygen).
+Ozone (O3) is an allotrope of Oxygen, characterized by its chemical formula O₃, which is significantly less stable than the more common diatomic allotrope O₂ (dioxygen) due to its triatomic structure.

 In Medicine, Ozone Therapy is a form of medical treatment that increases the amount of oxygen in the body through the introduction of Ozone through various routes such as intramuscular, subcutaneous, intravenous, and vaginal or rectal insufflations.